RenderKit/openpgl/README.md

 # Open PGL API

-The API specification of Open PGL is currently still in a “work in progress” and might change with the next releases - depending on the community feedback and library evolution.
+The API specification of Open PGL is currently still in a “work in progress” stage and might change with the next releases - depending on the community feedback and library evolution.

-We therefore only give here a small overview of the C++ class structures and refer to the individual class header files for detailed information.
+We, therefore, only give here a small overview of the C++ class structures and refer to the individual class header files for detailed information.

 ## Device